apache/cordova-docs/docs/en/edge/guide/platforms/amazonfireos/index.md

 ### Amazon WebView SDK

-Download the Amazon WebView SDK from the [Amazon Developer Portal](https://developer.amazon.com/sdk.html).
+Download the Amazon WebView SDK from the [Amazon Developer Portal](https://developer.amazon.com/sdk/fire/IntegratingAWV.html#installawv).

 * Create a `libs/` folder in `~/.cordova/lib/amazon-fireos/cordova/3.1.0/` folder.
-* Add the `awv_interface.jar` from the download SDK to  `~/.cordova/lib/amazon-fireos/cordova/3.1.0/libs/`
+* Add the `awv_interface.jar` from the downloaded SDK to  `~/.cordova/lib/amazon-fireos/cordova/3.1.0/libs/`

 ## Open a Project in the SDK